Stefano-t/simd-string-to-integer-parsing/README.md

 Since this library internally uses SIMD intrinsics, they are only supported when the input string has length at least equal to 16.
 In the other cases, the parsing algorithm falls back to an iterative process.

+## Supported architectures

+The provided implementations require x86_64 architectures.
+The code determines at runtime the best implementation to choose according to the underlying CPU.
+To get the performance benefits of this library, at least SSE4.1 instruction set is required.
+There are also SSE4.2 and AVX2 implementations available.

 ## Some benchmarks

 The following benchmarks are generated via the `src/bin/bench/main.rs` file, reading the TSC register.
 Since they heavily depend on the hosting machine, here are the specs of the testing machine: